 - Do I get excited when I see my portfolio doing well?

-- Sure, it's evidence my investment strategy is working
+- Yes, it's evidence my investment strategy is working

 - Not really because I know market crashes come after stock market bubbles